Binolg/Binolg/README.md

-### Hi there 👋
+# Hello there! 👋

-Working as a Mechanical Engineer with a focus in hydraulics.
+I'm a Mechanical Engineer specializing in hydraulics, but with a growing passion for data science and programming.

+## About Me

-I'm a driven and curiosity-fueled professional with a passion for problem-solving and a meticulous attention to detail.
-With a natural inclination for learning, I thrive in dynamic environments, quickly adapting to new challenges and absorbing new information with ease.
+I'm a driven and curiosity-fueled professional with a knack for problem-solving and a keen attention to detail.
+I thrive in dynamic environments, always eager to learn and adapt to new challenges.

+## Current Focus

-Currently writting my Data Science Master's thesis on "Injection Molding Process Monitoring Based on Machine Learning Algorithms".
+Right now, I'm immersed in writing my Master's thesis in Data Science, focusing on "Injection Molding Process Monitoring Based on Machine Learning Algorithms".
+It's an exciting project that allows me to combine my engineering background with my interest in data and programming.

+## Goals

-I'm eager to leverage my skills and knowledge in data and programming to tackle new challenges.
+I'm excited about the possibilities that data science and programming offer, and I'm eager to leverage my skills to tackle new challenges and contribute to innovative solutions.
+Feel free to reach out if you want to connect or discuss potential collaborations!